Mario Suárez (footballer): Watford

-Later years
+Later career

 On 11 July 2017, Suárez transferred to Chinese Super League side Guizhou Hengfeng Zhicheng FC.
 He returned to Spain on 31 January 2019, joining Rayo Vallecano on a six-month contract.
 He helped the latter to achieve top-tier promotion at the end of the 2020–21 campaign, contributing 30 games and two goals (110 and 12 during his spell).

 Suárez announced his retirement from football in October 2023, aged 36.

 International career

 Suárez played for Spain in the 2007 FIFA U-20 World Cup in Canada.
 He scored a penalty in the match against Zambia, in a 2–1 win.
-Subsequently, he appeared for the under-21s at the 2009 UEFA European Championship in Sweden, in an eventual group stage exit.
+Subsequently, he appeared for the under-21s at the 2009 UEFA European Championship in Sweden, in an eventual group-stage exit.

 On 6 February 2013, Suárez earned his first cap for the full side, playing the last 20 minutes of the 3–1 friendly win over Uruguay in Doha, Qatar.